UVVM/UVVM/doc/source/uvvm_getting_started.rst

 #.
 Navigate to the UVVM repository on GitHub: https://github.com/UVVM/UVVM

 #.
-Select “Clone or download” marked with a red circle in Figure :numref:`github`
+Select “Clone or download” marked with a red circle:

    * Clone by copying the repository address (green circle) and from the project folder running the
      command: ``git clone https://github.com/UVVM/UVVM.git``